Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 Along my way I have worked hard and played hard, sometimes at the expense of others, loved ones who I have, at worse, neglected and at best, deprioritised in order to indulge my choices.
 Putting myself first.

 I look at the world now compared to when I was growing up and I feel shame for not doing more, enough to prevent it from going to shit.
+I make no excuses for any success I have achieved, I am proud to be a socialist but do not condemn success, successful people as long as they have not hurt people along the way.
 Whilst living I didn’t concern myself enough with the people I love and the people I didn’t know exist.
-I will leave this life, with feelings of regret, fear and trepidation for those I leave behind.
+I will leave this life, this world with feelings of regret, fear and trepidation for those I leave behind.
+Our world is struggling and we are running out of time to change this for the better.

 Thank you for reading.